qfish/XAlign/README.md

 XAlign
 ======

-a useful Xcode plugin to align regular code. it can align xnything as u want.
+a useful Xcode plugin to align regular code. it can align xnything with any format as u want.

 ## What's XAlign

+there are some example format patterns below, of course, you can make your own. the example pattern file is under the `main` dir.
+Just try it yourself.

 ### 1. Align By Fisrt =
 ![Equal](http://github.so/XAlign/images/equal.gif)